mmund/shinyCI/README.md

 # shinyCI

-A shiny app to experience confidence intervals.
+A shinyApp to experience Confidence Intervals (CI).

-This is a tiny shiny App supposed to be used for didactical reasons.
-The motivation behind this little project is to make visible how the constituents of a Confidence Interval (Reliability and Confidence Level) affect the width and hence the interpretation of the respective CI.
+This tiny shinyApp is supposed to be used for didactical reasons.
+The motivation behind this little project is to make transparent how the constituents of a Confidence Interval (test value, reliability, and confidence level) affect the width and hence the interpretation of the respective CI.

-**BEWARE:** Code is still messy yet...
+## Deploying this App

+## ToDo

+* as yet, shinyCI only works for T-values (hard-coded).
+It would be great if one could select between different scales (IQ, Z, etc.)